wjiang14/AutoCompletion/README.md

 # AutoCompletion

-This is a small application on autocomletion function using MapReduce, we use 3 books as source and count the frequencies of word, which is in booklist folder.
+This is a small application on autocompletion function using MapReduce, we use 3 books than can be found in the booklist folder as source and count the frequencies of word.
 And src is source code file.

 The result should looks like following: